-Girl Meets Dirt Archipelago Preserves are inspired by the long history of orchard keeping on Orcas Island...
+Girl Meets Dirt Heritage Preserves are inspired by the long history of orchard keeping on Orcas Island...

 and a craving for the highest quality, locally sourced, organic fruit preserves nature and careful craft can provide.
-Our throwback fruit preserves are made in an old-school style that emphasizes structure and pure, ripe, naturally grown fruit.
+Our throwback jams are made in an old-school style that emphasizes structure and pure, ripe, naturally grown fruit.
 Our ingredient lists are short and sweet.
-We never use commercial pectin and rely on time & concentration for set.
+We don't use commercial pectin and rely on time & concentration for set.

-We believe organic, island heritage fruit, speaks for itself.
-We pair single varietal fruit, many from trees that have been producing for over a century, with fair trade unrefined organic cane sugar, fresh squeezed organic lemon juice, and classically prepare it by hand--in seasoned copper pans (because work should be beautiful too) -- in our island kitchen.
+We believe island heritage fruit speaks for itself.
+We pair single varietal fruit, many from trees that have been producing for over a century, with fair trade unrefined organic cane sugar, a squeeze of organic lemon, and classically prepare it by hand--in seasoned copper pans -- in our island kitchen.

 Girl Meets Dirt was born of the land.
 Grew limbs through storms, gained strength with rain, knowledge with history, rootedness with dirt under her fingernails.
 Seedlings rose, and bore fruit.
 And she watched, curious & hungry, and learned the art of stretching bounty into winter.
 This is where the story ends (it always ends) but begins anew – with worn muddy boots and kitchen clogs – a journey in steps, stems, pear seeds, plum pits, and apple flesh.
 A journey to the fruit of the matter & back, on one island farmette.